-Due to the progressive expansion of the separate collection services of food and garden waste in an increasing number of municipalities, and considering the growth trend over the last 10 years, CIC estimates that by 2020 about 7,1 million tons of biowaste will be collected separately, equivalent to 120kg-per-capita and year.
+Due to the progressive expansion of the separate collection services of food and garden waste in an increasing number of municipalities, and considering the growth trend over the last years, CIC estimates that by 2025 about 9.2 million tons of biowaste will be collected separately, equivalent to 153kg-per-capita and year.

-The number of composting and AD facilities shall further increase, especially in those regions currently lacking of recycling capacities of biowaste.
+The number of composting and AD facilities shall further increase, especially in those regions that currently are lacking recycling capacities for biowaste.

 In 2018, the Italian Ministry for Economic Development promoted an important decree supporting the production of Biomethane to be used as a fuel for vehicles.
 CIC has moved accordingly, creating the Biomethane Label "Biometano Fertile" (currently under development) to support biomethane producers to certify the origin and sustainability of their biomethane.
 The Italian biowaste collection and recycling sector is considering that of Biomethane as a new strategic challenge to take up.
-As of September 2019, eight AD facilities (all associated to CIC) do upgrade biogas to biomethane and are able to produce about 100 Mm3 of "Advanced fuel".
-The biomethane production from biowaste are growing up continuously and we can set an outlook of 200 Mm3 before the end of 2020.
+As of July 2020, 10 AD facilities (mostly CIC members) do upgrade biogas to biomethane and are able to produce about 100 Mm3 of "Advanced fuel".
+The biomethane production from biowaste are growing up continuously and we can set an outlook of 200 Mm3 until the next few years.